JerinAbraham2/shopping-cart-challenge/README.md

 ## Setup instructions

 > To run the Development server

 1. Open the commandline in your local machine
 2. Clone repo to local machine

 ```
 git clone https://github.com/JerinAbraham2/shopping-cart-challenge.git
 ```

 2. Change directory to cloned folder

 ```
 cd shopping-cart-challenge
 ```

 3. Type in the commandLine the command "npm start"

 ```
 npm start
 ```

 > To run hosted version

-- to be added
+1. use this [link](https://jerinabraham2.github.io/shopping-cart-challenge/) to view the hosted version on github pages

 ## Technologies

 I decided to use react for this project, because since it is a user interface, I felt the framework would work well with a single page ui, I also used useId (I believe is a built-in react library) for making the unique id for the products.
 I also used CSS modules, because I read they were efficient (not sure).

 - React
 - JavaScript
 - CSS